-- 1. Students will be exposed to self-learning various topics. - 2.
-Students will learn to survey the literature such as books, national/ international refereed Journals and contact resource persons for the selected topic of research. - 3.
-Students will learn to write technical reports. - 4.
-Students will develop oral and written communication skills to present.
-5. Student will defend their work in front of technically qualified audience. - 5.
-The Student will be able to carry out the dissertation/ Research work independently.
+- 1. Carry out the dissertation/ Research work independently. - 2.
+Survey the literature such as books, national/ international refereed Journals and contact resource persons for the selected topic of research. - 3.
+Write technical reports. - 4.
+Develop oral and written communication skills to present. - 5.
+Defend their work in front of technically qualified audience.